Southern Alps: Names

+The Māori name of the range is Kā Tiritiri o te Moana, meaning "the Mirage of the Ocean": it was told that while Māui sailing his waka along the South Island west coast, one of its passengers spotted a white blot on the horizon presumably snow indicating a mountain range; Māui however dismissed it as a glimmering mirage (tiritiri) on the sea until he was proven wrong later when they moved closer to land.

 The English explorer James Cook bestowed the name Southern Alps on 23 March 1770, admiring their "prodigious height".
 They had previously been noted by Abel Tasman in 1642, whose description of the South Island's west coast is often translated as "a land uplifted high".

 Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the official name of the range was updated to Southern Alps / Kā Tiritiri o te Moana.

 Geography

 The Southern Alps run approximately 500 km northeast to southwest.
 Its tallest peak is Aoraki / Mount Cook, the highest point in New Zealand at 3724 m.
-The Southern Alps include sixteen other points that exceed 3000 m in height (see NZ Mountains by Height).
-The mountain ranges are bisected by glacial valleys, many of which are infilled with glacial lakes on the eastern side including Lake Coleridge in the north to Lake Wakatipu in Otago in the south.
+The Southern Alps include sixteen other points that exceed 3000 m in height (see NZ mountains by height).
+The mountain ranges are bisected by glacial valleys, many of which are infilled with glacial lakes on the eastern side including Lake Coleridge in the north and Lake Wakatipu in Otago in the south.
 According to an inventory conducted in the late 1970s, the Southern Alps contained over 3,000 glaciers larger than one hectare, the longest of which – the Tasman Glacier – is 23.5 km in length which has retreated from a recent maximum of 29 km in the 1960s.

 Settlements include Maruia Springs, a spa near Lewis Pass, the town of Arthur's Pass, and Mount Cook Village.